-Dsc combined with chemiluminescence for studying polymer oxidation
+DSC combined with chemiluminescence for studying polymer oxidation

-Fearon, P.K, Bigger, S.W and Billingham, N.C (2004) Dsc combined with chemiluminescence for studying polymer oxidation Journal of Thermal Analysis and Calorimetry, 76 (1). pp. 75-83.
+Fearon, P.K., Bigger, S.W. and Billingham, N.C.
+(2004) DSC combined with chemiluminescence for studying polymer oxidation Journal of Thermal Analysis and Calorimetry, 76 (1). pp. 75-83.
 ISSN 1572-8943Full text not available from this repository.